Cyclic sieving phenomena for trees and tree-rooted maps

 exhibits the cyclic sieving phenomenon. \end{theorem}

-\begin{example} {The above theorem gives the polynomial $1+q^3$ for $\T(3,3)$ and $1+q^2+q^4$ for $\T(3,2)$.
-One can indeed check the cyclic sieving phenomenon with Figure~\ref{fig:example}.} \end{example}
+\begin{example} The above theorem gives the polynomial $1+q^3$ for $\T(3,3)$ and $1+q^2+q^4$ for $\T(3,2)$.
+One can indeed check the cyclic sieving phenomenon with Figure~\ref{fig:example}. \end{example}

-\begin{remark} We explain in Section~\ref{sec:matchings} how Theorem~\ref{thm:ord} (dealing with $\T(n)$) can be derived from the above one by summation on $k$.
-In fact, this has been done already, in the language of non-crossing perfect matchings~\cite{Alexandersson}. \end{remark}
+\begin{remark} We explain in Subsection~\ref{sec:matchings} how Theorem~\ref{thm:ord} (dealing with $\T(n)$) can be derived from the above theorem by summation over~$k$.
+The argument is borrowed from~\cite{Alexandersson}, where an equivalent cyclic sieving phenomenon is described in terms of non-crossing perfect matchings. \end{remark}